bgobbler9/BG_Projects/README.md

 # BG_Projects
-Analyzing the revenue of a global superstore
+Analyzing the Revenue of a Global Superstore